 Hire a Car

 If you want full autonomy over your transportation throughout your stay in Cyprus, then you must consider renting a car.
 You can do so right at Paphos Airport, making this option just as convenient as any other.
-Hiring a car will allow you to go wherever you want, whenever you want.

 Related Reading: See our review of the Ultra-All-Inclusive Cyprus Resort St Elias

 While a taxi is a tad on the expensive side, they provide extra peace of mind, taking you right to your door.
 Taxis are also a great option if you have a lot of luggage that won’t be very easy to deal with on public transportation.
 This is our preferred option if you travel to Cyprus with kids.